QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Sanzan.md

     </table>
   </div>

-Sanzan is a town within the [[Kanjō ward]] of the city of [[City of Hashiri]].
+Sanzan is a town within the [[Kanjō ward]] of the city of [[Hashiri]].
 It is a primarily residential area with both high and low density areas, and has commercial and office space distributed evenly throughout.
 It is popular among people who enjoy visiting [[Ginya]], but either cannot afford to live there or prefer a quieter lifestyle.

 -----
 > [!cite] Author info